 That's what I think we all need, a hike in the woods and some curiosity.

 And now, a chill wind has come up, reminding me to put my down vest back on.
 A hawk soars.
 The sun has traveled farther to the west, yet still warms the left side of my face, and I have to squint a little to write.
 My greatest hope is that this proposed land swap will turn out to be a good thing, simply because it has put Strawberry Fields on the public's radar.
 Curiosity can lead to other possible solutions.
 Like purchasing parcels the city wants with TOPS money.
 No master city parks plan should ever include trading away a parcel it already owns, even if that parcel is largely unknown.
 Perhaps, since one of the major complaints is that it is not well taken care of, part of a new master plan could be for Parks and Rec. to improve the trail markings and maintenance of Strawberry Fields.
 That's their job.
 And ours.
+There is no reason that the public couldn't raise thousands of dollars to help the city with maintenance.

 Finally, an invitation.
 Mayor and City Council: come walk Strawberry Fields with me.
 Name the date, I'll meet you in the South Cheyenne Canyon Parking Lot.
 Bring your layers and hiking boots; it's still winter and the snow/ice patches are slippery.
 Or perhaps you'd prefer to wait until May, when you can wear a t-shirt and tennis shoes, and I can show you my land, our land - green and growing.
 You might even be inspired to do your own Julie Andrews impression.